Agnete Hoy: Work

 In 1952, Agnete returned to London to be with her husband Harry Bohrer where she took a job with the Royal Doulton Lambeth Studio.
 The Lambeth Studio had been in existence for over 80 years, though output had been minimal since the advent of WW2.
 In the aftermath of the 1951 Festival of Britain, managers at Doulton's had decided to revive the production of decorative wares, and under Hoy's direction, the studio would be run along similar lines to Bullers, although little of the work was ever mass-produced, except for the Coronation pieces outlined below.
 Indeed, many of Hoy's pots were probably unique, a throwback to the earliest days of the Lambeth studio (i.e. the early 1870s) where again, virtually all the output was on a one-off basis, largely produced at the artist's whims.
 Agnete brought her own style to Lambeth, principally by developing a cream stoneware base and glossy translucent glazes that resembled earthenware more than stoneware.
 Her decorative techniques varied from painted flower, bird and fruit motifs, to more geometrically decorated pieces, with incised or (rarely) slip-trailed designs.
 Pieces produced in this period either have her full signature on the base or her monogram in the form of conjoined initials AH.
-Identical, but unsigned pieces were the work of two assistants, recently identified as Doris Johnston and Jane Gregory by her then-senior assistant Helen Walters (later Helen Swain), who marked her own pieces with a 'kiss and dots' mark.
+Identical, but unsigned pieces were the work of Helen Walters (later Helen Swain), who marked her own pieces with a 'kiss and dots' mark.
+There were also two assistants, Doris M. Johnston (b.1906) and Jane Gregory (the latter born in Trowbridge c.1931), who probably used stamped / impressed cyphers or pictograms to identify their work.
 According to Helen Swain, it was common for Hoy and her assistants to work in a kind of ‘pottery bee’, with Hoy showing the decoration required, and the others copying this on pre-thrown pots.
 In this way, Swain estimated that perhaps a hundred or so of each given design was produced.
 (Helen Swain died in 2019, aged 90).